ScalablyTyped/Converter/docs/library-developer.md

 ## Troubleshooting

-If you get Stackoverflow errors, make sure that the `-Ymacro-annotations` compiler option is not enabled, while this works fine on application development, it commonly causes issues on library development.
+If you get Stackoverflow errors from Scala 2, make sure that the `-Ymacro-annotations` compiler option is not enabled, as it commonly causes issues on library development.